 Through Recovery Coaching we create a partnership of equals with our clients to co-create an attainable and sustainable recovery plan.

 Recovery Coaching at Pegasus Recovery Solutions is available to all individuals over the age of 18.
-To find out of Recovery Coaching is a fit for you, contact us today for a complimentary consultation.
+To find out of Recovery Coaching is a fit for you, contact us today to schedule an appointment.

 • Creating plans for relapse prevention

 • Repairing the mind-body-spirit connection